sebjvidal/SettingsKit/README.md

 # SettingsKit

-A light-weight, extensible package for building iOS settings screens in a pinch.
+A light-weight, extensible package for easily building pixel-perfect iOS settings screens in a pinch.

 ## Installation
 SettingsKit can be installed using Swift Package Manager.
 To get started...